krumitzz/AmidBidee/README.md

 -->
 #### I'm a young python software engineer and API developer

-- 🌱 I’m currently learning AI/ML and also
+- 🌱 I’m currently learning AI/ML

-- I'm a student at ALX & Holberton computer science school
+- 🎒 I'm a student at ALX & Holberton computer science school

 - 🔭 I’m currently working on *aladabraai* (https://github.com/aldabra-ai/aldabra-ai)...
 A SaaS application focused on reducing repetitive tasks and increasing healthcare efficiency in hospitals and as well as tackle mental health issues.